ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ### P-value (pvalues.txt), Mean (means.txt), Significant mean (significant_means.txt) and Relevant interactions (relevant_interactions.txt)

-* id_cp_interaction: Unique CellphoneDB identifier for each interaction stored in the database.
+* id_cp_interaction: Unique CellPhoneDB identifier for each interaction stored in the database.
 * interacting_pair: Name of the interacting pairs separated by “|”.
 * partner A or B: Identifier for the first interacting partner (A) or the second (B).
 It could be: UniProt (prefix `simple:`) or complex (prefix `complex:`)
 * gene A or B: Gene identifier for the first interacting partner (A) or the second (B).
 The identifier will depend on the input user list.
 * secreted: True if one of the partners is secreted.
 * Receptor A or B: True if the first interacting partner (A) or the second (B) is annotated as a receptor in our database.
-* annotation_strategy: Curated if the interaction was annotated by the CellphoneDB developers.
+* annotation_strategy: Curated if the interaction was annotated by the CellPhoneDB developers.
 Otherwise, the name of the database where the interaction has been downloaded from.
 * is_integrin: True if one of the partners is integrin.
 * rank: Total number of significant p-values for each interaction divided by the number of cell type-cell type comparisons.
 (Only in significant_means.txt)
 * means: Mean values for all the interacting partners: mean value refers to the total mean of the individual partner average expression values in the corresponding interacting pairs of cell types.
 If one of the mean values is 0, then the total mean is set to 0.
 (Only in means.txt)